bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

 It is called JSX, and it is a syntax extension to JavaScript.
 We recommend using it with React to describe what the UI should look like.
 JSX may remind you of a template language, but it comes with the full power of JavaScript.

-JSX produces React “elements”.
+JSX produces React "elements”.
 We will explore rendering them to the DOM in the [next section](https://reactjs.org/docs/rendering-elements.html).
 Below, you can find the basics of JSX necessary to get you started.

 Why JSX?
 --------

 React embraces the fact that rendering logic is inherently coupled with other UI logic: how events are handled, how the state changes over time, and how the data is prepared for display.

-Instead of artificially separating *technologies* by putting markup and logic in separate files, React [separates *concerns*](https://en.wikipedia.org/wiki/Separation_of_concerns) with loosely coupled units called “components” that contain both.
+Instead of artificially separating *technologies* by putting markup and logic in separate files, React [separates *concerns*](https://en.wikipedia.org/wiki/Separation_of_concerns) with loosely coupled units called "components” that contain both.
 We will come back to components in a [further section](https://reactjs.org/docs/components-and-props.html), but if you’re not yet comfortable putting markup in JS, [this talk](https://www.youtube.com/watch?v=x7cQ3mrcKaY) might convince you otherwise.

 React [doesn’t require](https://reactjs.org/docs/react-without-jsx.html) using JSX, but most people find it helpful as a visual aid when working with UI inside the JavaScript code.
 It also allows React to show more useful error and warning messages.